-Running Remote is a podcast about building and scaling effective, remote teams.
+Running Remote is a podcast about remote work and building – scaling effective, remote teams.

 Daniel Ramsey is the founder and CEO of MyOutDesk, a company with more than 13 years of experience helping CEOs and entrepreneurs around the world grow virtually.
 In this podcast, he discusses how a blended model can allow you to grow your business, save time, and lower operating costs through